-A cybernetic warrior from a post-apocalyptic future travels back in time to protect a 19-year old drifter and his future wife from a most advanced robotic assassin and to ensure they both survive a nuclear attack.
+A cybernetic warrior from a post-apocalyptic future travels back in time to protect a 25-year old drifter and his future wife from a most advanced robotic assassin and to ensure they both survive a nuclear attack.

 John McClane is now almost a full-blown alcoholic and is suspended from the NYPD.
 But when a bomb goes off in the Bonwit Teller Department Store the police go insane trying to figure out what's going on.
 Soon, a man named Simon calls and asks for McClane.
 Simon tells Inspector Walter Cobb that McClane is going to play a game called "Simon Says".
 He says that McClane is going to do the tasks he assigns him.
-If not, he'll blow off another bomb.
+If not, he'll set off another bomb.
 With the help of a Harlem electrician, John McClane must race all over New York trying to figure out the frustrating puzzles that the crafty terrorist gives him.
-But when a bomb goes off in a subway station right by the Federal Reserve (the biggest gold storage in the world) things start to get heated up.
+But when a bomb goes off in a subway station right by the Federal Reserve (the biggest gold storage in the world) things start to get heated.
 Written by

 82 of 116 people found this review helpful.

 Was this review helpful to you?